Proxy Voting Guidelines

 1832’s proxy voting guidelines are maintained by the 1832 Compliance Department and are reviewed on an annual basis.

-AA copy of these proxy voting guidelines and the most recent Proxy Voting Record for each Fund for the most recent period ended June 30 of each year will be available on www.dynamic.ca or www.scotiafunds.com or www.tangerine.ca by August 31 of that year.
+A copy of these proxy voting guidelines and the most recent Proxy Voting Record for each Public Fund for the most recent period ended June 30 of each year will be available on www.dynamic.ca or www.scotiafunds.com or www.tangerine.ca or www.jflglobal.com by August 31 of that year.
 This information will be sent, upon request, to security holders of the Funds at any time after August 31 of that year.

 If you have any questions, please contact the Compliance Department, 1832 Asset Management L.P., 40 Temperance Street, Toronto, Ontario, M5H 1Y4.